framboise-pi/Mr-Skolkov/README.md

 ## config.php
 - database login informations
-- if adding a new user is true/false
+- if adding a new user is true/false (true by default, for adding at least one user

 ## libraries or else included
 - google fonts